Monday March 2nd, 2026

 That he sought me out for snuggles.

-That we found each other in alley between the garbage cans.
+That we found each other in an alley between the garbage cans.

 That others seemed to love him too.